snehccurry/Workspace-Manager/README.md

-todos: </br>
+todos:
-0) Add a toggle switch for turning on and off animations.
+1) <strike> Add a toggle switch for turning on and off animations. </strike>
-1) Add a toggle switch for showing labels or not.
+2) Add a toggle switch for showing labels or not.
-2) Add a toggle switch for turning on and off theme.
+3) Add a toggle switch for turning on and off theme.
-3) Add a hotkey
+4) Add a hotkey
-4) Add a elgato type software for macro tasks.
+5) Add a elgato type menu/software for macro tasks.
-5) Add OBS support.
+6) Add OBS support.
-6) OS command to switch between desktops from the terminal itself.
+7) OS command to switch between desktops from the terminal itself.

 Features in next build:

 1) Animations
+2) Numbered desktops along with names for faster switching
+3) Theme options
-2) Keyboard shortcuts
+4) Keyboard shortcuts.
-3) Macros like elgato for quick tasks.
+5) A elgato type of menu which can help u set macros that can be turned on or off with a keyboard shortcut.
+6) Add obs support
+7) OS command to switch between desktops.

 Customization power for all, and updates.